 Exposure – full sun

-Caring for these plants from planting to blooming is easy and their decorative effect is guaranteed.
+Caring for grape hyacinth from planting to blooming is easy and its ornamental effect is guaranteed.

 Planting grape hyacinth

-- You can spread them across different exposure levels, this will stage their blooming.
+- You can spread them across different exposure levels in various parts of the garden, this will stage their blooming.

 - Favor full or part sun exposure.